With the sun shining, all cares disappear don’t they?

 - Avoid multitasking – This can be as simple as setting times when you will check your emails rather than as they come through.
 Learn to say ‘NO’ when called upon to do additional tasks.

 - Exercise and rest – Take up exercise!
-I’ve practised martial arts for 30+ years and recently taken up yoga (much harder than I thought!).
+I’ve practiced martial arts for 30+ years and recently taken up yoga (much harder than I thought!).
 Sleep is equally as important to re-energise those batteries too.

 - Meditation – Taking time out and away from the situation can be the first step.
 Spend five minutes deep breathing, eyes closed, releasing all thoughts is another tool I’ve been taught in both my activities that works!